Nil Yalter: Later career

 In the 1990s, with the advent of digital technologies, Nil Yalter developed her video practice by using 3D animation techniques and electronic sound editing.
 Multiplying the image and its surface by way of geometrical shapes, this use of digital techniques operates interruptions within the image and opens up a space for intertextuality in her video works.
-Most emblematic of this process is Pixellismus (1996) which took the form of an interactive CD-ROM.
+Most emblematic of this process is Pixelismus (1996) which took the form of an interactive CD-ROM.
 The work is an investigation of the relationship between Byzantine mosaics and pixels, inspired by the writings of Malevitch on modernism.

-In 2007 Nil Yalter participated at the traveling survey exhibition WACK!
+In 2007 Nil Yalter participated in the traveling survey exhibition WACK!
 Art and the Feminist Revolution organized by Cornelia Butler with La Roquette, Prison de Femmes.
 The exhibition brought wider international exposure to Yalter's work, and she has enjoyed a large number of solo exhibitions since then.
 In 2016, she had two retrospectives, "Off The Record" at Arter, Istanbul and "Nil Yalter", Frac Lorraine, Metz, and a monographic exhibition at La Verriere - Fondation Hermes, Brussels, followed by "D'apres Stimmung" in 2017 at Ludwig Museum, Cologne.
 In 2018, she was the recipient of "Outstanding Merit Award" AWARE 2018.

 Her most recent works produced between 2015 and 2018 were exhibited at her solo exhibition Kara Kum at Galerist, Istanbul in March–April 2018.

+In November 2023, she was awarded the Golden Lion for lifetime achievement by the Venice Biennale for her oeuvre.
+Her work will be celebrated at the 60th edition of the biennale, during the opening ceremony on April 20, 2024.